Plastic Bottles: Are They Safe & What Do The Numbers Mean?

 Unfortunately, those fabulous colourful hard plastic lexan bottles made with polycarbonate plastics and identified by the #7 recycling symbol, may leach BPA.
 Bisphenol A is a xenoestrogen, a known endocrine disruptor, meaning it disturbs the hormonal messaging in our bodies.
 Synthetic xenoestrogens are linked to breast cancer and uterine cancer in women, decreased testosterone levels in men, and are particularly devastating to babies and young children.
 BPA has even been linked to insulin resistance and Type 2 Diabetes.
 Nalgene, the company that manufactures the lexan water bottles also makes #2 HDPE bottles in the same sizes and shapes, so we have a viable alternative.

-Unfortunately, most plastic baby bottles and drinking cups are made with plastics containing baby_bottles_BPABisphenol A. In 2006 Europe banned all products made for children under age 3 containing BPA, and as of Dec.
+Unfortunately, most plastic baby bottles and drinking cups are made with plastics containing Bisphenol A. In 2006 Europe banned all products made for children under age 3 containing BPA, and as of Dec.
 2006 the city of San Franscisco followed suit.
 In March 2007 a billion-dollar class action suit was commenced against Gerber, Playtex, Evenflo, Avent, and Dr. Brown’s in Los Angeles superior court for harm done to babies caused by drinking out of baby bottles and sippy cups containing BPA.
 So, to be certain that your baby is not exposed, use glass bottles.

 Check the recycling numbers on all your plastic food containers as well, and gradually move to storing all food in glass or ceramic.